dsaker/talkliketv/README.md

 The unique approach involves learning from the subtitles of TV shows and then watching the episodes at your convenience.
 By translating from your native language to the spoken subtitles of a TV show, you not only grasp how native speakers communicate but also enhance your ability to understand the dialogue of the show.

-You can use a tab separated file to upload any phrases you want to learn using the bash script `./scripts/shell/uploadtsv.sh`.

 The books [Let's Go](https://lets-go.alexedwards.net/) and [Let's Go Further](https://lets-go-further.alexedwards.net/) were used heavily in creating this application.
 I would highly recommend them to anyone wanting to learn Golang.

 ### Make